 Colorado Cutthroat is Colorado's premier youth ultimate club program.
 These teams represent Colorado at the National and regional levels.
 Players build strong bonds with leaders on other local teams, and develop the skills they need to compete at the highest levels of the sport.

-Players develop together over the summer, during two intense practices a week with training from expert coaches around Colorado.
-On top of training players to excel in knowledge, skills, and spirit of the game, coaches also teach Character Development based on the Cutthroat Code.
+Players develop together over the summer, during an intense practice each week led by expert coaches around Colorado.
+On top of training players to excel in knowledge, skills, and Spirit of the Game, coaches also teach Character Development based on the Cutthroat Code: Character, Community, and Competition.

 Colorado Cutthroat is based on 3 tenets: